 Helping a player with the types of behavioral problems you describe is a slow process; don’t expect a complete reversal overnight.
-The key to success is to be clear, calm, and consistent and to establish understanding with the child before he is upset.
+The key to success is to be clear, calm, and consistent and establish an understanding with the child before being upset.

 Someday he’ll be grateful you didn’t give up.